philiplb/CRUDlex/docs/html/0.9.11/_sources/api/AbstractData.txt

         :param $moment: the "moment" of the event, can be either "before" or "after"
         :type $action: string
         :param $action: the "action" of the event, can be either "create", "update" or "delete"
-        :returns: anonymous function the popped event or null if no event was available.
+        :returns: \Closure the popped event or null if no event was available.

     .. php:method:: get($id)